|Mason Square Branch – 765 State Street – Springfield MA 01109|

 Free parking is available in the side lot on Hawley Street and the back lot on Monroe Street, across from DeBerry School.
 Enter the glass breezeway from either the front or the back of the building.

 Book a Librarian: For assistance with basic computing, job searching, homework, resume writing, trouble-shooting your computer, or just figuring out how to use your gosh-darn smart phone – Book-A-Librarian.
-To reserve a one-on-one session, speak with Caitlin, Mason Square’s adult reference librarian.
-She can be reached at the branch’s reference desk or by phone at 413-263-6853.
+To reserve a one-on-one session speak with Mason Square’s adult reference librarian.
+They can be reached at the branch’s reference desk or by phone at 413-263-6853.

 |The libraries will be closed on the following 2018 / 2019 holidays:|